Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - Is it as likley as not (50% or greater chance)
 - The veteran's condition is at least as likely as not aggravated beyond natural progression
 - The condition clearly and unmistakably existed prior to service was aggaravated beyond its natural progression by an in-service event
--

-- Reasoned medical explaination connecting the conclusion and supporting data
+- Reasoned medical explaination connecting the conclusion and supporting data, include reference and quantify the co-relation
+- If the veteran has claimed one diagnosis and in reality it is actually something else. e-g Asbestosis vs COPD, then you first have to rule out asbestosis before you present opinion for COPD

+- Use the word 'proximately' instead of "likely"

+- Congenital defects are not considered service related conditions, but these can be related if service made them worse than expected progression